How SEE Turtles Protects SEA Turtles

 Launched in 2013, Billion Baby Turtles raises funds to save hatchlings at important turtle nesting beaches around Latin America.

-- Since 2013, we have helped save more than 800,000 hatchlings at 12 nesting beaches in Mexico, Costa Rica, Cuba, El Salvador, Nicaragua, and Guatemala.
+Since 2013, we have helped save more than 1.7 million hatchlings at 17 nesting beaches in Mexico, Costa Rica, Cuba, El Salvador, Nicaragua, and Guatemala.
+We have given roughly 50 grants to 17 organizations in 9 countries protecting 5 species of sea turtles.

-- We have raised more than $45,000 for hawksbill conservation through our partners with the Eastern Pacific Hawksbill Initiative.
-This will help to save more than 90,000 hatchlings of the world's most endangered sea turtle population.
+We have raised more than $50,000 for hawksbill conservation through our partners with the Eastern Pacific Hawksbill Initiative.
+This is helping to save more than 100,000 hatchlings of the world's most endangered sea turtle population.

 Sea Turtle Education